 Our centre is fully accessible, near LRT (Kingsway/Royal Alex), bus routes, and has ample and free parking.

-Meet the new Board at this year’s first Town Hall meeting on Jan 25th.
-Bring your questions and concerns for discussion with Board members and administration staff 1 p.m. in the atrium.
+Meet the new Board at this year’s first Town Hall meeting on May 10th.
+Bring your questions and concerns for discussion with Board members and administration staff at 1 p.m. on Zoom.

 CLSA believes in creating a positive community and strives to maintain a respectful, friendly, and supportive environment for members, staff, instructors, volunteers, and guests.
 To that end, CLSA applies the following Code of Conduct: